winstonbullen/DuoCode/README.md

 ## Setup

-1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) must be installed to clone and contribute to this repository.
-This repository contains all of the source code for DuoCode.

-2. [Node.js](https://nodejs.org/en/download) (18.x) must be installed to build, test, and release the web app.
-The default install instructions and options should suffice.
+The [Node.js](https://nodejs.org/en/download) (v18.16.0) runtime must be installed before continuing.
+[Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) must also be installed to obtain the source code and contribute.
+[Make](https://www.gnu.org/software/make/manual/make.html) should also be installed to streamline development.
+The default installation instructions should suffice for all of the above.

-3. [Make](https://www.gnu.org/software/make/manual/make.html) must be installed to run the commands outlined in the `Makefile`.
-This makes building, testing, and releasing easier.

-4. There must be a `.env` file created in `/backend/` containing some secret keys.
+There must also be a `.env` file created in `/backend/` containing some secret keys.
 Please ask the dev team for this.
+The `.env` file is included in the `.gitignore` and should thus never be pushed to the repository.
+It must be kept an absolute secret.

 ## Directories